+Current NABA-WBA Lightweight Champion.
 A lot of boxers talk about facing adversity.
 Few can match the tribulations Tony “Lightning” Luis has seen in his 29 years.
-Standing five-feet, seven inches, Tony has breezed through opponents with 23 wins against only three losses in his professional career.
+Considered one of the most talented Lightweight boxers in the World, Tony has breezed through opponents with 24 wins against only three losses in his professional career.

 Los Angeles native, Eric “El Gallo de Oro” Altamirano, describes himself something short of “Dennis the Menace” when he was a kid.
 To keep the mischievous 12-year-old out of trouble, his parents pushed him toward boxing.
 Now, with an undefeated professional record of 9-0 with 6 KO's, Eric one of the hottest prospects in Boxing today.